-Issuing Solicitors Disciplinary Tribunal proceedings
+Issuing Solicitors Disciplinary Tribunal Proceedings

-Purpose and status of this document
+Purpose of this guidance

 Test for decision to issue proceedings